Create virtual resource on AWS is very convenient, but how to manage them will be a problem when your size grow.

 }

 The dependence relationship here is implict, ec2 instance web0 requires key pair to be created first, so when running, terraform will create the key pair first, then create instance.
-Also, the relationship can be defined with attribute depends_on explictly.
+Also, the relationship can be defined with attribute depends_on

 Predictable change

-CloudFormation have ChangeSet, but it’s differences between two templates, not compared with real online resources (it assume all changes happen within CloudFormation).
+, but it’s differences between two templates, not compared with real online resources (it assume all changes happen within CloudFormation).

-terraform can generate execution plan by terraform plan, it’s configuration declare the desired state those resource should have, it will compare with real resource,
+, it’s configuration declare the desired state those resource should have, it will compare with real resource,

-and show your what will happen if you do terraform apply.
+and show your what will happen if you do terraform apply

 The output have three color, red means this resource will be destroied, yellow means update, green menas create a new one.
-If there’s a +/- mark with green msg, it will destroy existing resource and create a new one.
+If there’s a +/-

 How terraform map online resource with its code?

-With state data.
+data.
 I use the default local tfstate file backend.

-In my above example, master and web0 are unique marks in terraform, every resource type can’t have two resources with same name,
+are unique marks in terraform, every resource type can’t have two resources with same name,

-the terraform name mark and real resource id mapping is in tfstate file, so we can know exactly which instance web0 means, won’t have the problem we have in ansible.
+the terraform name mark and real resource id mapping is in tfstate file, so we can know exactly which instance web0

-If you delete definition in terraform config file, since the state file still tracking it, terraform plan will show you’re going to delete the resource.
+will show you’re going to delete the resource.
 Then it’s upon to you, whether to delete the reosurce via terraform, or make the resource untrack by delete the data in tfstate file.

 Handle the dirty world